 The individual areas will be discussed in greater detail later.

-This technical documentation explains the terms and facts in connection with instance tokens, sessions, containers, viewers, and access URLs.
+This technical documentation explains the terms and concepts related to instance tokens, sessions, containers, Viewers and access URLs.

 Instance token:

-An instance token is a unique character string, comparable to an API key.
-It must be provided as a means of authorization each time a protected REST endpoint is called and acts as an access key to a container.
+An instance token is a unique string, comparable to an API key.
+It must be provided as an authorisation means each time a protected REST endpoint is called and acts as an access key to a container.

 Container:

 A container describes the context of a user on the server.
-A container can be accessed independently of a session using the instance token.
-In most cases, it is assumed that a single viewer is present in a container, but it is also possible to have several viewers in one container.
+Access to a container can be gained independently of a session using the instance token.
+In most cases, it is assumed that there is a single Viewer in a container, but it is also possible to have multiple Viewers in a container.

 Session:

 A session describes the session context of a browser with the server.
-It represents the interaction of a user with the application during a certain period of time.
+It represents a user’s interaction with the application during a specific period of time.

 Viewer:

 Viewers are always part of a container.
 They provide a context into which a document can be loaded.
-In most use cases, it is assumed that a container contains a single viewer.
-However, it is possible for a container to potentially contain several viewers.
+In most use cases, it is assumed that a container contains a single Viewer.
+However, it is possible that a container may potentially contain multiple Viewers.

 Loading a document: